 Prosecution and Prison Sentence

 The Waukesha County police department took both Gypsy and Godejohn into custody without altercation in Wisconsin.
 Because of the unusual circumstances of the case, the prosecution did not request the death penalty for either party.
-Gypsy took a second-degree murder charge with a plea deal of 10 years in prison.
+Gypsy was found guilty to second degree murder charge with a plea deal of 10 years in prison.
 Godejohn’s sentence was a bit harsher with first-degree murder and armed criminal action charges placed on him, and he received 25 years in prison.

 Gypsy Rose Blanchard Today